The Leadership Core of the Norman Army

 Aftermath: Rewarding the Faithful

-The most concrete demonstration of the nobility’s motivation came after the battle.
+The most concrete demonstration of the nobility's motivation came after the battle.
 Between 1066 and 1072, William systematically redistributed English land among his followers.
-The Domesday Book of 1086 records the transformation: nearly all pre-Conquest English lords were dispossessed, replaced by a new Norman aristocracy.
-The tenants-in-chief—men like Roger Bigod, Geoffrey de Montbray, and Richard fitzGilbert—received vast estates.
-Even the lesser knights who fought at Hastings were granted manors, ensuring that the entire noble class had a direct stake in the conquest’s survival.
-This reward system created a permanent ruling caste with a vested interest in suppressing rebellion and defending the new regime.
+The Domesday Book of 1086 records the transformation in remarkable detail: nearly all pre-Conquest English lords were dispossessed, replaced by a new Norman aristocracy.
+The tenants-in-chief, men like Roger Bigod, Geoffrey de Montbray, and Richard fitzGilbert, received vast estates that gave them wealth and power far beyond what they had possessed in Normandy.
+Even the lesser knights who fought at Hastings were granted manors, ensuring that the entire noble class had a direct stake in the conquest's survival.

 The Nobility's Role in Securing the Aftermath